kronos455/stunning-raspberry-waffle/index.md

 ### Compile Native Hadoop 2.7.2 for Raspberry PI (ARM)

+We compile Hadoop 2.7.2 for the Raspberry PI in order to, or so I've read but can't cite, avoid error messages that Hadoop will throw if we just download and install a pre-compiled version.

 Ensure you have logged out as hduser and logged in as pi user. (for sudo command below to work properly)

 Install protobuf 2.5.0